mickbbnelson/NBA-Superteam-Frontend/README.md

 ## Features:

--Create teams for each participant and draft NBA legends to each t:
+-Create teams for each participant and draft NBA legends to each team:

 ![Team View Image](https://i.postimg.cc/3JGC0Tnj/NBA-Superteam-Image.jpg)